1967 Sun Bowl: Game summary

 UTEP's Billy Stevens was named MVP for the second time, having been named MVP in 1965.
 Bruce Newell gave the Rebels their only score of the day on a touchdown run set up by Mac McClure's interception return.
 Trailing 7–0 in the fourth, Stevens went to work, leading the Miners on a 76-yard drive culminating with a touchdown pass to David Kerns to tie the game.
 A forced fumble by Fred Carr recovered by Dennis Bishop set up the Miners in the position to win the game, and Larry McHenry scored four plays later with 7:52 left.
 But Ole Miss could not make a successful drive as UTEP held on to win their second Sun Bowl in three years.
 Stevens went 13 of 26 for 155 yards, outyarding the entire Ole Miss team, who only had 109 yards of offense.

 Aftermath

-This is to date the last bowl game the Miners have won, and they have lost their past six bowl games.
+This is to date, as of 2025, the last bowl game the Miners have won, and they have lost their past seven bowl games.
+They would also not get another bowl bid until 1988.
 They would join the Western Athletic Conference the year after this game.
 They have not reached the Sun Bowl since this game as well.
 Ole Miss would continue their bowl streak until 1971.
 Coincidentally, they also have not reached the Sun Bowl since this game.